sahilmgandhi/prequel-error-codes/README.md

 6. 500 - Internal Server Error
 7. 503 - Service Unavailable

+Use this site https://httpstat.us/ to test that the error codes work.
+If you want other error codes, just make an issue on this repo and I'll address it.

 # How to Use

 ## Chrome Extension Store

-This extension is available on the Chrome extension store at: insert_link_here.
+This extension is available on the Chrome extension store at: [Chrome Store](https://chrome.google.com/webstore/detail/prequelerrorcodes/cdjhhanfoilmkjidljiacahphcfgjbkc?hl=en).

 ## Sideload